gershon7777/ThyroidDx/README.md

 disease dataset commonly used in data mining research.

 ---
-## Loading .csv file
+## ## Quickstart

+**Google Colab**
-Loading the Dataset in Google Colab
+1. Open `ThyroidDx.ipynb` in Colab
+2. Run the dataset upload cell and upload `thyroid0387.csv`
+3. Run all cells top to bottom
-When running this notebook in Google Colab, the dataset must be uploaded manually using the Colab file upload widget.
+4. Loading the Dataset in Google Colab When running this notebook in Google Colab, the dataset must be uploaded manually using the
+Colab file upload widget.

 The following code cell is responsible for loading the dataset:

     "from google.colab import files uploaded = files.upload()
     file_name = list(uploaded.keys())[0]
     df = pd.read_csv(file_name)"

-Run the cell. --> Click “Choose Files” when prompted. --> Upload the dataset file:thyroid0387.csv Done, all the code should run.
+5. Run the cell. --> Click “Choose Files” when prompted. --> Upload the dataset file:thyroid0387.csv Done, all the code should run.

 Once uploaded, the file is saved in the Colab session and automatically loaded into a pandas